2022 INCLUDES A 10-MILE AND 5-MILE RACE

 Q: Will there be food after the race?

 A: You bet there will!
-The Race Committee is arranging the post race food and we want to make sure you enjoy it.
-We make changes each year but we promise it will be more than a bag of chips and an apple.
+The race committee ha arranged post race food including fresh soup and grilled hot dogs and we want to make sure you enjoy it.

 Q: Will there be a bag check?

 A: Yes, in your own car.
 Parking for this race is right beside the start, so runners can easily leave their gear in their car.

 Q: How cool will the medal and shirt be?

 A: Pretty frick'en cool!
 If you don't believe us, read the reviews from last years runners!
 We've also been awarded multiple times by Endurance Magazine as having the "Best Medal."

 A: Yes.
 Timing will be provided by Clockwork Timing.